Kong/docs.konghq.com/app/enterprise/1.5-x/developer-portal/administration/applications.md

 2. Click on "Add documentation" inside the Documents Card.
 3. Add Documentation:
  * Select a Document to add either by path (selecting an existing spec in the portal) or
- * Click Upload Document to upload a new Spec to portal, and establish document link to service.
+ * Click **Upload Document** to upload a new Spec to the portal, and establish document link to service.